santanunandi01/LinearRegression/02 SimpleLinearRegression/SimpleLinearRegression.md

 ### Note: -
 1. The method used here is inbulit in **sklearn**.
 So, we do not need to implement the Regression model step by step.
 If you want to learn the step by step process
-   <a href= "https://github.com/santanunandi01/LinearRegression/tree/master/01%20LinearRegression" target=balnk>click here</a>
+   <a href= "https://github.com/santanunandi01/LinearRegression/tree/master/01%20LinearRegression" target=balnk>click here.</a>
-2.
+2. The intercept and coefficient of our data is same for every row, thats why we don't have any error.